Vasectomy Reversal in Nashville & Chattanooga, TN

 Postoperatively, men will experience discomfort at the incision and possibly at the site of the vasal anastomosis (where the connection of tubes was made).
 Bruising and minor swelling is also expected.
 The sutures used to close the incisions do not require removal and the incision size depends on the type of connection being made.
 If the vasectomy was done high in the scrotum and you require a vasoepididymostomy (EV) there is a chance that the testis will ride higher on that side compared to pre-operatively.
 Your surgeon will address this issue prior to the operation to alert you if this may be an issue.
 Change in sex drive, erections or urination are not to be expected after the reversal.
 Although there have been reports of increased cancer risk for men undergoing a vasectomy, this evidence has not been confirmed.
 Performing vasectomy reversal does not carry any cancer risk.

 After a VV, a semen analysis is checked at 6 weeks.
 After an EV on both sides, the semen is checked at three months.
 The difference in interval has to do with the normal turnover of sperm which occurs between 2 and 3 months.
 If there is sperm present in any amount the patency or the “openness” of the connection is confirmed.
 If your partner gets pregnant prior to the semen analysis, which is very possible and does not occur infrequently, then the assumption that your connections are open is made.

-At the time of your consultation whether in the clinic, over the phone or Skype, all of your post-vasectomy options will be reviewed.
+At the time of your consultation whether in the clinic, or over the phone, all of your post-vasectomy options will be reviewed.
 There are multiple ways to have a child.
 The only way to have a child naturally through intercourse is via vasectomy reversal.
 Another way to obtain pregnancy is through in-vitro fertilization.
 Sperm, since not present in the ejaculate, will have to be surgically retrieved via (TESA or MESA).
 The sperm used will be injected into the egg, and the healthy eggs will be implanted into the uterus after the female partner has taken hormone injections.